lstanard/neovim-config/docs/tips.md

 ## Efficiently editing text

 - `S` to replace current line (delete all text on line and enter insert mode)
+  - What's nice about this is it doesn't matter where the cursor is on the line, unlike `c$` where the cursor has to be at the beginning of the line
 - `x` to delete character under cursor (in normal mode)

 ## Registers